kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-02-connector-service.md

 title: Connector Service
 ---

-Connector Service generates client certificates which are used to secure the communication between Kyma and the connected external solutions.
+Connector Service generates client certificates which are used to secure the communication between Kyma and the connected external solutions in the [legacy mode](../../01-overview/main-areas/application-connectivity/README.md).

 Connector Service exposes two separate APIs: